-UPS MMS Control, incorporating UPS MMS Parallel and Bypass Operation Control in each UPS Module utilizes cross current control and inverter operation logic signals between the UPS Modules to ensure correct UPS MMS operation.
+UPS MMS Control, incorporating UPS MMS Parallel and Bypass Operation Control in each UPS Module, utilizes cross-current control and inverter operation logic signals between the UPS Modules to ensure correct UPS MMS operation.

-A. UPS MMS Bypass Operation Control:
+A. UPS MMS Bypass Operation Control

-The UPS MMS Bypass Operation Control contained in each independent UPS Module ensures correct system transfer to and re-transfer from bypass operation and that UPS MMS Inverter and Bypass Operation will never occur simultaneously.

-- 2. Referring to the previous section, UPS Module Inverter Shutdown, subsequent to a UPS Module inverter shutdown, the shutdown UPS Module inverter will automatically isolate from the system, with the UPS MMS Bypass Control activating a control sequence that upon completion will signal the UPS Module Control to initiate transfer to bypass operation.
-The completion of this control sequence and subsequent initiation of transfer to bypass operation will be inhibited while the remaining system UPS Modules can sustain load power from inverter supply. - When the UPS MMS Bypass Operation Control in each UPS Module signals the UPS Module Control to initiate transfer to bypass operation and therefore initiate system transfer to UPS MMS Bypass Operation, each UPS Module will transfer to the bypass static switch circuit simultaneously. - Re-transfer operation from UPS MMS Bypass Operation to UPS MMS Inverter Operation will be inhibited if any of the system's UPS Modules are providing load power from bypass source supply. - 5.
-For bypass operation details, refer to previous section UPS MMS Bypass Operation.
+- The UPS MMS Bypass Operation Control contained in each independent UPS Module ensures correct system transfer to, and retransfer from, bypass operation and that the UPS MMS Inverter and Bypass Operation will never occur simultaneously. - 2.
+Referring to the previous section, "UPS Module Inverter Shutdown," subsequent to a UPS Module inverter shutdown, the shutdown UPS Module inverter will automatically isolate from the system.
+The UPS MMS Bypass Control will activate a control sequence that, upon completion, will signal the UPS Module Control to initiate transfer to bypass operation.
+The completion of this control sequence and subsequent initiation of transfer to bypass operation will be inhibited while the remaining system UPS Modules can sustain load from inverter supply. - Each UPS Module will transfer to the bypass static switch circuit simultaneously when the UPS MMS Bypass Operation Control in each UPS Module signals the UPS Module Control to initiate transfer to bypass operation and therefore, initiate system transfer to UPS MMS Bypass Operation. - 4.
+Retransfer operation from UPS MMS Bypass Operation to UPS MMS Inverter Operation will be inhibited if any of the system's UPS Modules are providing load power from the bypass source supply. - 5.
+For bypass operation details, refer to the previous section "UPS MMS Bypass Operation."